 Therapies of Diabetic Constipation

-Given the varied underlying causes of diabetic diarrhea, several dietary and medication options are available (
+Given the varied underlying causes of diabetic diarrhea, management and therapy should be targeted to the particular etiology (

 Therapies of Diabetic Diarrhea